RasaHQ/rasa/docs/connectors.rst

 Directly using python
 ^^^^^^^^^^^^^^^^^^^^^

-A ``RocketChatInput`` instance provides a flask blueprint for creating a webserver.
+A ``RocketChatInput`` instance provides a sanic blueprint for creating a webserver.
 This lets you separate the exact endpoints and implementation from your webserver creation logic.